Lufthansa heist: Investigation

 The stolen cash and jewelry have never been recovered.

 Murders of heist associates

-Burke also realized that Edwards' failure to dispose of the van led the police to his crew, and he resolved to kill anyone who could implicate him in the heist.
+Burke also realized that Edwards' failure to dispose of the van led police to his crew, and he resolved to kill anyone who could implicate him in the heist.
 The first to be murdered, just seven days after the heist, was Edwards himself—shot and killed in his apartment on December 18 by DeSimone and Sepe.
 This was the first in a series of co-conspirators and their acquaintances who were murdered at Burke's orders.